Metaswitch/memento/docs/memento_overview.md

 ================

 Memento is an IMS application server.
 It uses the ISC interface for processing SIP call traffic and is invoked by Sprout in the normal fashion using iFCs.
 Memento also exposes an HTTP(S) interface to UEs to allow them to download the call list for their subscriber.
+This interface is similar to Ut.

 SIP Interface
 -------------

 Memento acts as a SIP proxy.
 When it receives an initial INVITE it forwards the INVITE back to Sprout and record-routes itself into the dialog for the call.

 Memento writes information about the call to persistent storage (supplied by a cassandra database) for later retrieval by the UE.
-These call fragments are written when a call begins, when a call ends, and when a call is rejected.
+These call list fragments are written when a call begins, when a call ends, and when a call is rejected.

-The contents of a call list entry are derived from the SIP signalling:
+The contents of a call list entry are derived from the SIP signalling, and an example call list fragment (for a rejected call is):

-* The incoming/outgoing flag is derived from the session case on the initial INVITE.
-* The answered/not-answered flag is inferred from the final response to the initial INVITE.
-* The start time of the call is measured from the point the CLA receives the initial INVITE.
-* The answer time of the call is measured from the point the CLA receives the 200 OK to the initial INVITE.
-* The end time of the call is measured from the point the CLA receives the BYE.
-* The caller's URI/name from the P-Asserted-Identity header for originating calls and the From header for terminating calls.
-* The callee's URI/name from the To header for originating calls and the Request URI for terminating calls.

-An example call list fragment (for a rejected call is):

 ```
 <to>